eeshvardasikcm/eeshvardasikcm/archive.md

 don't speak about how I feel mistreated, then people will be open to make assumptions and that's not going to work for me.

+Google Carbon Project appears to have made extreme assumotions about my personal life, instead of reading the material that I actually have posted on my social media.

+I didn't have anything negative or distasteful posted about Carbon Project on my social media.
+I had let people know that I had signed the Google Carbon Community Contributor contract with Google and was spending several months working toward becoming an active contributor.
+I had exoressed great optimism about the opoortunity.

+All of the other posts on my personal digital property were concerning things that had zero to do with Google Carbon Project.
+The contents of my social media in general is not of any concern and contains mostly an explaination of how difficult is is to try to survive having generalized fatigue disability with no employers willing to hire disabled people.

+I did not engage in any employment situation or subcontractor paid situation with Google Carbon Project.
+Google Carbon Project openly invites people of any kind that is interested in Google Carbon Project to participate in their discussions about Carbon Project.

+There is no expectaions to meet any specific performance criteria that a paid employee would have to meet.

+For some reason, the Google Carbon Project lead personel suddenly started treating me as if I was an employee and the demands and exoectations from them increased overnight.

+I explained
+that I have generalized fatigue and it will not be too long until my performance is able to speed up, but they decided to continue

 I want to work at Google and other major companies in the furture.
 I am not going to give the details about the severe use of bad language that Google Carbon Project sent me.
 Instead, I want to explain how I am coming